mkhraijah/PowerModelsADA.jl/docs/src/data_structure.md

 ## Saving Iterations Data

 To save a specific data during the distributed algorithm (e.g., store the `"shared_variable"` dictionary each iteration), use the option `save_data::Vector{String}=[]` in the solve function and add the key of the data (e.g., `save_data=["shared variable"]`).
-The output of the solve function will contain a dictionary with a key called `"previous_solution"` that contains vectors of the selected saved data ordered by the iteration number.
+The output of the solve function will contain a dictionary with a key called `"previous_solution"` that contains vectors of the selected stored data ordered by the iteration number.

 ## Generation Cost